13 Red Flags of Potentially Toxic Friendships

 Posted May 19, 2015

-There are two types of “red flags” which indicate that a critical juncture in a friendship has been reached.
+There are two types of “red flags” that indicate that a critical juncture in a friendship has been reached.
 First, there are intuitive flashes, also known as “I should’ve known better” moments.
 These are the red flags that come from your gut.
 While most of us know that it is important to trust our instincts, many of us also feel like we should give a friend the benefit of the doubt.
 How do you know which to choose?
 If one of the following red flags shows up for you, it is important to listen to your intuition:

 - You realize that hanging out with a particular friend leaves you feeling worse, not better, after your time together.